UltraModding/ultramodding.github.io/MakingMods/FromScratch.md

 ---os:windows
 ### VS2022
 Open VS2022 and then press "Create a new project"
-Find C# Class Libary and clcik on it then press Next Name your project then press next again
+Find C# Class Library and click on it then press Next Name your project then press next again
 Set the Framework to .NET Standard 2.1 and click Create
 ---end---